chrisgrieser/nvim-lsp-endhints/README.md

 documentation](https://neovim.io/doc/user/lsp.html#vim.lsp.inlay_hint.enable())
 to enable/disable/toggle hints manually.

-You can switch between displaying inlay hints and the end of the line and within the line by using the `enable`, `disable` and `toggle` functions:
+You can switch between displaying inlay hints at the end of the line (this plugin) and within the line (neovim default) by using the `enable`, `disable` and `toggle`
+functions:

 ```lua
 -- inlay hints will show at the end of the line (default)